GEO for developers: what gets cited by ChatGPT and Perplexity

 | When | Steps are known | Steps are unclear |

 Think an agent is just a smart chat → you're surprised by odd choices.
-An agent acts; more capability — more ways to get it wrong.
+An agent acts; more capability means more ways to get it wrong.
+On real projects, that gap between hype and judgment still matters.
+See why AI won't replace developers for what we actually saw in production.

 Confuse agent and subagent → you overcomplicate simple work.
 Three subagents for one function is too much.

 Model.
-"Write an auth function" → code in the reply → you copy, paste, and test yourself.
+"Write an auth function" → code in the reply → you copy the snippet and test it yourself.

 Product (ChatGPT in the browser).
 Nice back-and-forth; files on disk still don't change on their own.

-Agent (Cursor, Copilot Workspace).
+Agent (Cursor, GitHub Copilot coding agent in VS Code).
 "Add auth to my project" → finds files, writes code, checks the build.

 Agent + subagents.
-"Auth, tests, and docs" → one writes code, another tests, a third updates docs; the lead agent checks consistency.
+"Auth plus tests plus docs" → one writes code, another runs tests, a third updates docs; the lead agent checks consistency.

 | Term | In one line |